cianaellington-data/s-and-p-500-stock-analysis./README.md

 ## Summary
 This project explores the historical performance of S&P 500 stocks for the year 2014.
 Using **SQL for data analysis** and **Tableau for visualization**, it examines trends in **closing prices** and **trading volumes** across multiple companies.

+## Disclaimer
+This project was created for educational and portfolio purposes only.
+It uses publicly available historical S&P 500 stock data from 2014.
+The analysis and visualizations are not intended to provide financial, investment, or trading advice.

 The goal is to transform raw financial data into actionable insights, identify patterns in stock behavior, and present findings in a clear, interactive dashboard format.
 This project demonstrates how structured analysis and visualizations can support financial decision-making.

 ---